Novo Cruzeiro: History

+Economy

 The economy is based on cattle raising, services, and subsistence agriculture, with the main crops being coffee (5,500 ha.), rice, beans, sugarcane, and corn.
 The cattle herd had 18,000 head in 2006.
 In 2005 there were 3318 rural producers but only 47 tractors.
-10,300 persons were dependent on agriculture.
+10,300 people were dependent on agriculture.
 As of 2005 there were 10 public health clinics, with 2 carrying out diagnosis and complete therapy.
 There was one hospital with 42 beds.
 Educational needs were met by 37 primary schools, 6 middle schools and 6 nursery schools.
 There were 569 automobiles in 2006, giving a ratio of 60 inhabitants per automobile (there were 1650 motorcycles).
 There was 1 bank in 2007.

+Geography

 Neighboring municipalities are: Araçuaí - Caraí - Itaipé - Ladainha - Setubinha - Minas Novas - Chapada do Norte - and Jenipapo de Minas.
 The distance to Belo Horizonte is 557 km.
 The distance to the nearest major population center, Teófilo Otoni is 111 km.
 As of 2002 most of the access roads were still not paved.

-Social Indicators
+Social indicators

 Novo Cruzeiro is ranked low on the MHDI and was one of the poorest municipalities in the state and in the country in 2000.